Screen Violence: Composition and themes

+Songs

+The opening track, "Asking for a Friend", features Mayberry considering her past actions.
+"He Said She Said" comments on expectations around womanhood and contradictory messages expected of them, with the "he said"s being sonically elevated and the "she said"s being muffled.
+"California" is a "breakup song to Hollywood", being described by the band as a "juxtaposition" between the sunny "idea" of California and themes of failure and abandonment.
+"Violent Delights" includes references to A Nightmare on Elm Street.
+The goth-influenced "How Not to Drown", a duet with the Cure frontman Robert Smith, features lyrics about being "disillusioned about music and the industry", reflecting a time when Mayberry was considering leaving the band.

+"Final Girl" is a reference to the "final girl" horror trope, but also alludes to the real-life experiences of women.
+"Good Girls" is a "defiant" synth-pop song where Mayberry rebukes attributes expected of "good girls" by punctuating the musical flow with "but I don't!".
+"Lullabies" and "Nightmares" are a couplet, being written shortly after each other; the latter explores forgiving both oneself and others.
+The subdued final track, "Better if You Don't" incorporates rock sounds.

 Release and promotion

-Lead single "He Said She Said" was released on 19 April 2021.
+The lead single "He Said She Said" was released on 19 April 2021.
 The album was announced on June 2 alongside the second single, "How Not to Drown", in collaboration with Robert Smith.
 The third single, "Good Girls", was released on July 12.
 In early August, horror filmmaker and composer John Carpenter released a remix of "Good Girls", with Chvrches releasing a remix of his track "Turning the Bones" in exchange.

-The music videos for all three singles were made in collaboration with visual artist Scott Kiernan, who the band found through a Moog advertisement; Kiernan also took a role as creative director for Screen Violence.
+The music videos for all three singles, described as a "connected trilogy", were made in collaboration with visual artist Scott Kiernan, who the band found through a Moog advertisement.
+Kiernan also took a role as creative director, working with the band on the visual elements of the album.
+The videos incorporate various props, including a large revolving door, a television screen, a darkroom, and an autorefractor.
+Due to COVID-19 lockdowns, the video for "How Not to Drown" involved Smith and the band members being filmed separately and composited together using greenscreen.

 The album was released on 27 August 2021 through EMI Records in the UK and Glassnote Records in the US.
 On October 29, the band released a "director's cut" edition, containing three additional songs.
 The album was promoted with a North American tour from November to December 2021.
-The next year, they collaborated on a guitar pedal named after the album with Old Blood Noise Endeavors.
+The next year, they collaborated with Old Blood Noise Endeavors on a guitar pedal named after the album.